Dedicated Boston White Collar Crimes Attorney Ready To Help You

 Crimes Motivated by Money

 These crimes may be investigated by local law enforcement or by the Drug Enforcement Agency (DEA), the Internal Revenue Service (IRS), the U. S. Immigration and Citizenship Service (USCIS), the Securities and Exchange Commission (SEC) or other federal investigative agencies.
-Many white collar crimes are very complex and a criminal investigation may go on for months or years.
-At Keegan Law, we have handled a vast number of white collar crimes that range from abuse of the system to theft-related crimes and more.
+Many white-collar crimes are very complex and a criminal investigation may go on for months or years.
+At Keegan Law, our highly-experienced Boston white collar crimes attorneys have handled a vast number of white-collar crimes that range from abuse of the system to theft-related crimes and more.

 Our skilled legal team represents clients accused of such offenses as: